|Alternative Veterans||Eligible Funds|

 2. The property must be the primary residence of the owner who qualifies for the

-3. The applicant must submit a copy of the DD-214 or separation papers for each veteran.
+3. Applicants must submit DD-214 or separation papers.

 |Served during a